GFERC/Bookmarks/betterCode/a_philosophy_of_software_design.md

 adding small bits of complexity that cause problems in the future.

 ## Chapter 4 Modules Should Be Deep
+Hide unnessasary details and make comman usage interface simple.

+### What is a module?
 we think of each module in two parts: an interface and an implementation.
 The interface consists of everything that a developer working in a different module must know in order to use the given